Famed Italian rose breeder Sergio Patrucco dies at 72

 Sergio Patrucco pictured here with his daughter Sabrina.

-Patrucco died of a heart attack on Sunday 23 June in the hospital of Monaco, according to his long-time friend Arturo Croci.
+Patrucco died of a heart attack on Sunday, 23 June, in the hospital of Monaco, according to his long-time friend Arturo Croci.

 Sergio Patrucco and Arturo Croci in 1999.

-With a winning combination of passion and know how Sergio selected and grew rose rootstocks to subsequently branch out into rose selection and breeding.
+With a winning combination of passion and know-how, Sergio selected and grew rose rootstocks to subsequently branch out into rose selection and breeding.

-Patrucco used mutants of this iconic rose to create ‘Dallas Colorado’, ‘Dallas Malizia’, ‘Dallas Pinta’, ‘Dallas Pink’, and ‘Dallas Yellow’ , successful varieties that helped Patrucco gain recognition in the global cut flower market.
+Patrucco used mutants of this iconic rose to create ‘Dallas Colorado’, ‘Dallas Malizia’, ‘Dallas Pinta’, ‘Dallas Pink’, and ‘Dallas Yellow’, successful varieties that helped Patrucco gain recognition in the global cut flower market.

-Sergio also had fond memories of a Dutch rose breeder, the late and aimable Hette Spek.
+Sergio also had fond memories of a Dutch rose breeder, the late and amiable Hette Spek.
 When Hette died on 29 May 2015, Sergio remembered him as “a remarkable visionary entrepreneur who humbly taught you things that you alone could never have discovered.
 It was not without reason that the world’s greatest rose breeders entrusted Hette with the launch of their new varieties.”

 Patrucco deserves credit for being one of the first company to focus on roses that produce the best hips (or what is botanically speaking a false fruit) for flower arrangements.

-Sergio’s experience and understanding of consumer and fashion trends helped him design other imaginative new roses such as ‘Passion Rouge’, ‘Vera Indica Mayor’, ‘Evita’ and ‘Giubileo’ to meet the latest demands.
+Sergio’s experience and understanding of consumer and fashion trends helped him design other imaginative new roses, such as ‘Passion Rouge’, ‘Vera Indica Mayor’, ‘Evita’ and ‘Giubileo’ to meet the latest demands.

 Patrucco deserves credit for being one of the first company to focus on roses that produce the best hips (or what is botanically speaking a false fruit) for flower arrangements.

-Among his awards are the Honorary Citizenship, which the city of Sanremo – Northern Italy’s epicentre of cut flower and cut foliage production – granted him in 1998.
-Few green professionals, among which carnations breeders Quinto Mansuino and Giacomo Nobbio, have been so honoured.
+Among his awards are the Honorary Citizenship, which the city of Sanremo – Northern Italy’s epicentre of cut flower and cut foliage production – granted him in 1998—few green professionals, among which carnations breeders Quinto Mansuino and Giacomo Nobbio, have been so honoured.

 ↑ Back to top